grpc/grpc-go/examples/features/authz/README.md

 # RBAC authorization

-This example uses the `StaticInterceptor` from the `google.golang.org/grpc/authz` package.
+This example uses the `StaticInterceptor` and `FileWatcherInterceptor` from the `google.golang.org/grpc/authz` package.
 It uses a header based RBAC policy to match each gRPC method to a required role.
 For simplicity, the context is injected with mock metadata which includes the required roles, but this should be fetched from an appropriate